A Platform for Free Expression & Rigorous Experimentation

 Finally, we took on the challenge of providing sustained support for playwrights and their plays.
 The Lark made its resources accessible to a diverse community of writers who helped design programs so that they served real needs.
 The Lark created a portfolio of significant fellowships for artists at different points in their careers, organized theater leaders to "create a movement" around individual playwrights and launched an ambitious international exchange and translation program.
 Today, The Lark continues to bring together artists, audiences and producers to explore the role and meaning of theater in the 21st century.

 Continuing to Connect

 The evolution of The Lark is by no means over.
 Every day and every year, The Lark continues to evolve in order to serve the next need of the larger theatrical community.
-This involves seeking unheard voices, exploring new avenues for support, and simply positioning ourselves to enact change whenever the opportunity presents itself.
+This involves seeking out voices that have yet to be heard, exploring new avenues for support, and positioning ourselves to enact change whenever the opportunity presents itself.
 Much as a playwright’s process never ends, The Lark is in a perpetual state of development, never perfect, but continually striving to improve the theatrical landscape.

 Explore The Lark's History

 The Lark's been around for more than 24 years... that's over 288 months...
 8,640 days... we'll stick with supporting playwrights and leave the math to you.